virajbshah/rl-inator/README.md

 # RL-Inator
-## A project on reinforcement learning, linear algebra, and robotics.
+## A hands-on project utilizing concepts from Reinforcement Learning, Linear Algebra, and Robotics.

 Maintained by Viraj Shah.